nicobou/shmdata/doc/using-nvdec-gstreamer-plugins.md

-# Using the nvdec Gstreamer plugin
+# Using the nvdec GStreamer plugin

 _Install and build instructions for Ubuntu 18.04._